NitishPuri/nitishpuri.github.io-src/content/machine-intelligence/research-ml-1.md

 * Correspondence Analysis

-### Multifaceted Feature Visualization: Uncovering the Different Types of Features Learned By Each Neuron in Deep Neural Networks
+### <a name="vis2"> </a> Multifaceted Feature Visualization: Uncovering the Different Types of Features Learned By Each Neuron in Deep Neural Networks
 *Anh Nguyen, Jason Yosinski, Jeff Clune : May 2016*
 [*Source*](https://arxiv.org/abs/1602.03616)